Living in Malaysia: The Ultimate Expat Guide

 Can I buy property as a foreigner?

-How to get around the city?
+How do you get around the city?